areenberg/phasedist/README.md

 # Quick start guide

-The following shows how to use PhaseDist for fitting a continuous phase-type distribution.
+The following shows how to use PhaseDist for fitting a continuous phase-type distribution from observed data.

 (1) Start by loading PhaseDist, NumPy, and defining the observed data.